pal1707/js-log-parser/README.md

 #Assumptions
 The log file format is consistent with the example provided.
 Each line in the log file contains a valid HTTP request.
-The log file is not extremely large, and can be loaded into memory all at once.